gracelauren/band_db/README.md

 $ postgres
 ```

-Create the databases and tables by cd-ing into your band_db-master folder then in the terminal run the following:
+Create the databases and tables by cd-ing into your band_db folder then in the terminal run the following:

 ```